qiangpipi/tensorflow_installation_ubuntu/README.md

 ```
 bazel build -c opt //tensorflow/tools/pip_package:build_pip_package
 ```
 >>That's really take time if the network is pool...
+And damned GFW.
+Please give up installation if you don't hava vpn or ladder.
+To try and run tensorFlow in docker.
+The tensorFlow official image can be found in the docker official repository.